12/01/20 Drone maker DJI announces that drones have helped rescue over 500 people around the world from danger. see article here

-We have a number of cameras and payloads that can be used or deployed on this remarkable drone, including the standard DJI X3, DJI Z3, and the FLIR XT 640 (13mm) cameras.
-Using a drop mechanism, we are able to drop life vests, clothing, medicine, water, communication tools, etc. to a found victim or person in peril and need.
+We have a number of cameras and payloads that can be used or deployed on our drones, including the X5 with three fixed lenes and a zoom for the Inspire 2 and the standard DJI X3, DJI Z3 ZOOM camera, and the high-res FLIR XT 640 (30hz, 13mm) cameras.
+Using a drop mechanism, we are able to drop life vests, clothing, medicine, water, communication tools, etc. to a found victim or person in peril or need.
 We recently added a high lumen, tactical light to illuminate search areas from the air in remote areas.
-Finally, we have an underwater sonar device that can be dragged by the Inspire 1 to monitor the bottom of lake or stream if searching underwater.
+Finally, we have an underwater sonar device that can be dragged by the Inspire 1 to monitor the bottom of lake or stream if our searching takes us underwater.

-While searching for a missing person, we often use either a grid type search pattern or an active real-time viewing search method.
-With either method, we record numerous, overlapping high-resolution images that are viewed for content and analyzed for anomalies and objects of interest by an on-site image specialist and remote, trained analysts after uploading to a central server.
+While searching for a missing person, we usually use either a grid type search pattern or an active real-time viewing search method.
+With either method, we record numerous, overlapping high-resolution images that are viewed for content and analyzed for anomalies and objects of interest by an on-site image specialist and, after uploading to a central server, by remote trained analysts.

-Here’s a good video from WABI-TV, Channel 5, Bangor, which focuses on DEEMI Search & Rescue and its use of drones for looking for lost Save persons and assisting with a water rescue by dropping a life vest to a stranded victim. (click on the thumbnail or here)
+Here’s a great video from WABI-TV 5, Bangor, which focuses on DEEMI Search & Rescue and its use of drones when looking for lost persons and assisting with a water rescue by dropping a life vest to a stranded victim. (click on the thumbnail or here)

 AVIATION FOR WOMEN